percona/k8spg-docs/docs/monitor-kubernetes.md

 However, the database state also depends on the state of the Kubernetes cluster itself.
 Hence it’s important to have metrics that can depict the state of the Kubernetes cluster.

 This document describes how to set up monitoring of the Kubernetes cluster health.
-This setup has been tested with the [PMM server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics operator as the statistics collector, though the steps should also apply to other monitoring applications.
+This setup has been tested with the [PMM server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics Operator as the statistics collector, though the steps should also apply to other monitoring applications.

 ## Considerations

 1. In this setup we use [Victoria Metrics kubernetes monitoring stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart.
 When customizing the chart's values, consider the following:

-    * Since data is stored in the PMM server, disable VMSingle and VMCluster.
+    * Since data we use the PMM server for monitoring, there is no need to store the data in Victoria Metrics Operator.
+Therefore, set the `vmsngle.enabled` and `vmcuster.enabled` parameters in the Victoria Metrics Helm chart to `false`.
-    * The Prometheus node exporter is not installed by default since it requires  privileged containers that need to access the host file system.
-If you do need the node exporter, set the `prometheus-node-exporter.  enabled` flag in the `values.yaml` file to `true`.
+    * The Prometheus node exporter is not installed by default since it requires  privileged containers with the access to the host file system.
+If you need the metrics for nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
-    * Check all the role-based access control rules provided by the charts and modify them based on your requirements.
+    * [Check all the role-based access control rules provided by the charts](https://helm.sh/docs/topics/rbac/) and modify them based on your requirements.

 2. This setup is used for a 1:1 mapping from Kubernetes cluster to the PMM server.
 If you wish to monitor more than one Kubernetes cluster in a single PMM server, you need to configure the dashboard to filter a specific Kubernetes cluster.
-You also need to properly relabel the metrics and from the backend.
+You also need to properly [relabel the metrics](https://docs.victoriametrics.com/vmagent.html#relabeling) from the backend.

 ## Pre-requisites